opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 GET _cat/<api_name>?help
 ```

-Each API has a lot of available headers and some of them are not shown unless you explicitly specify them with the `?h` parameter:
+To limit the output to a subset of headers, you can use the `?h` parameter:

 ```json
 GET _cat/<api_name>?h=<header_name_1>,<header_name_2>&v